Resilience, Conflict-Related Sexual Violence and Transitional Justice

 This paperback is available in another edition too:

-This interdisciplinary book constitutes the first major and comparative study of resilience focused on victims-/survivors of conflict-related sexual violence (CRSV).
-Locating resilience in the relationships and interactions between individuals and their social ecologies (including family, community, non-governmental organisations and the natural environment), the book develops its own conceptual framework based on the idea of connectivity.
-It applies the framework to its analysis of rich empirical data from Bosnia-Herzegovina, Colombia and Uganda, and it tells a set of stories about resilience through the contextual, dynamic and storied connectivities between individuals and their social ecologies.
-Ultimately, it utilises the three elements of the framework – namely, broken and ruptured connectivities, supportive and sustaining connectivities and new connectivities – to argue the case for developing the field of transitional justice in new social-ecological directions, and to explore what this might conceptually and practically entail.
+This interdisciplinary book constitutes the first major and comparative study of resilience focused on victims and survivors of conflict-related sexual violence (CRSV).
+It locates resilience within the relationships and interactions between individuals and their social ecologies, including family, community, non-governmental organizations, and the natural environment.
+By developing a conceptual framework based on the idea of connectivity, the book presents a nuanced analysis of rich empirical data from Bosnia-Herzegovina, Colombia, and Uganda, illustrating stories of resilience through the contextual, dynamic, and storied connectivities that exist between individuals and their social environments.

 'This insightful and creative work provides a vivid example of why it is so important that we consider resilience.
 With great sensitivity to the voices of victims/survivors of conflict-related sexual violence, Clark helps us to understand what resilience theory can offer when unravelling the deep complexity of human experiences.'